 He said that UIDAI gets a lot of requests from IT department seeking Aadhaar data, he said, adding, "We tell them we don't have 'a lot of data'."

-Sharing of information, except core biometrics, would require permission of the district court concerned, the UIDAI
+Sharing of information, except core biometrics, would require permission of the district court concerned, the UIDAI CEO said.

 He said the possibility of surveillance with Aadhaar was not there, because the UIDAI did not keep any data that can be misused.